 The U-Sling is the most commonly used sling for transferring patient from bed.
 Consult the sling manual on how to fold the sling before placing under patient.
 Folding the sling makes for less work.
 These U-Sling wraps around the thigh and cross between the legs.
 This gives the patient a secure feel and prevents patient sliding out of the sling.

-Below is a diagram of a typical "Internet image" (see diagram 1) of a typical padded U-Sling.
+Below is a diagram of a typical "Internet image" (see diagram 1) of a padded U-Sling.
 The image is meaningless if you do not have a visual of what this looks like when in actual use.
 See diagram 2 showing the patient in a comfortable seated position facing the attendant.
-Feet should rest on the base of the lift.
+Patient's feet can rest on the base of the lift.